 The Dean, currently Dr Paul Azzopardi, has overall responsibility for welfare and discipline in college.
-He can be contacted at dean@worc.ox.ac.uk or on (01865) (2)71415.
+He can be contacted at dean@worc.ox.ac.uk or paul.azzopardi@psy.ox.ac.uk.
 Paul is supported by the Assistant Dean, Dr Neva Kandzija, and the Junior Deans.

 Junior Deans are graduates living on-site who are on duty overnight and on weekends during full term.
-They can be contacted via the Porters' Lodge (01865 278 300 / lodge@worc.ox.ac.uk).
+They can be contacted via the Porters' Lodge (01865 278300 / lodge@worc.ox.ac.uk).
 Junior Deans are trained in first aid, mental health first aid, peer support, sexual assault and crisis training, and are fire wardens.
-Our Junior Deans are Hollie Parsons, Edward Jones, James Altunkaya , and Gabriella Tyson.
+Our Junior Deans are Hollie Parsons, Edward Jones, James Altunkaya, and Thomas Fernandez Debets.